Top 10 TV Shows of 1978: Nielsen Ratings & Network Turf War

 There is also something deeply late-70s about the way the series balanced humor and strain.
 It understood that audiences wanted warmth, but not the fake, frictionless kind.
 The characters bickered, worried, adapted, and held things together with varying levels of success.
 That made the laughs land harder, because they came out of a world that felt at least semi-real.

-Why it ranked: it kept the family sitcom relevant by making modern domestic life feel funny, stressed, and recognizably human instead of neatly wrapped in TV plastic.
+Why it ranked it kept the family sitcom relevant by making modern domestic life feel funny, stressed, and recognizably human instead of neatly wrapped in TV plastic.

 #8 (tie) — Alice